-Allocation challenges Please explain what would help you overcome these challenges Diversity of product lines makes Attributing Scope 3 ingredient and packaging emissions, which are calculated on a basis of volumes purchased, requires accurately accounting for each recalculation and estimations when reallocating by products and product types.
-Furthermore, attribution of Scope 1 and 2 product/product line cost ineffective manufacturing emissions to specific product types and product volumes is challenging.
+Allocation challenges Please explain what would help you overcome these challenges Attributing Scope 3 ingredient and packaging emissions, which are calculated on a basis of volumes purchased, requires recalculation and estimations when reallocating by products and product types.
+Furthermore, attribution of Scope 1 and 2 manufacturing emissions to specific product types and product volumes is challenging.

 (SC1.4) Do you plan to develop your capabilities to allocate emissions to your customers in the future?
-Yes